ArsDigita Community System: History

 ACS was built in the mid-1990s to support the photo.net online community as well as a variety of Internet services from Hearst Corporation.

+Its creator, ArsDigita, was founded in 1997 by developers such as Philip Greenspun.
 The initial developers included Tracy Adams, Ben Adida, Eve Andersson, Jin S. Choi, Philip Greenspun, Aurelius Prochazka, and Brian Tivol.

 The ACS was originally written using the Oracle database and AOLserver threaded web server and thus was a combination of SQL, HTML templates, and Tcl code to merge database results with templates.
 ACS 3.4, however, was also available with Java Server Pages to run with Apache and Tomcat.
 In 2001, the code tree was forked, with the Tcl code base being maintained and refactored by one group of developers, while the product line was being re-written in Java EE.

-In 2002, Red Hat acquired ArsDigita.
+In 2002, Red Hat acquired ArsDigita and all of its assets.
 As a result of this, the Java version was renamed "Red Hat CCM", and official support for the Tcl version ceased.
 However, the Tcl version continued to be maintained by the OpenACS community.